drillby/automatization_of_pc/README.md

 * Some functions may require Spotify premium account

 ### Wake on LAN:
-* So far only an idea.
-* Will be using NFC tags.
-* Goal: Create a script that will turn on my PC when NFC tag is read.
+* You need to install wakeonlan package.
+See https://pypi.org/project/wakeonlan/
+* Also it is nessesary to enable WoL function in your BIOS and OS settings.

 ### Amazon Alexa:
 * So far only an idea.
-* Goal: Create script that will be able to control smart lights in the house.
+* Goal: Create script that will be able to control smart lights in the house using Alexa API.

 ## IDEAS:
 * Shell script that will take param and return google search results with given params
 * Create function for creating tekore.cfg
-* Add playing on more devices at once (currently not possible because of Spotify's API configuration)
+* Add playing on more devices at once (currently not possible because of Spotify's API)
+* Buy NFC tag to be able to start my PC just by reading it.

 ## ISSUES:
 * None